Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Brussel sprouts have a bit of a bitter note when they are raw which is why I’ve paired them with goat cheese and my honey dijon salad dressing.
 Adding the goat cheese mellows the bite from the sprouts and the onions and balances the flavor.
 The oil from the dressing has the added bonus of helping you absorb fat-soluble vitamin C and antioxidants in the sprouts.

 I love adding some sweeter notes from dried fruits, like cranberries or dates* to balance the bitterness from the sprouts.
-If you are looking for a holiday side, the dried fruit would make this a festive dish too!
+If you are looking for a holiday side, the dried fruit will make this a festive dish too!

 Something with a “bite” like the red onion adds a bit of a contrast to the salad.
-(When I roast brussels sprouts I will toss them with a bit of balsamic vinegar for that bite.)
+(When I roast Brussels sprouts I will toss them with a bit of balsamic vinegar for that bite.)

 A toasted nut, like walnuts, also adds a bit of richness and when you toast them, the rich oily flavor comes to the front so you get a more intense walnut flavor which compliments the sprouts